 - Group - By any of your Contact groups.

 - Tag - By a Communications Enterprise tag.

-NOTE: You can only select one of these options per block.
-However, different blocks in the same message can use different options (e.g., one based on groups and another based on tags).
+NOTE: You can select only one option per Dynamic Content block.
+However, different Dynamic Content blocks within a message can use different options.

 - Decide whether your block will be available outside this message or unique to this message.